theturboturnip/harper/harper-core/tests/text/tagged/Computer science.md

 > the experimental method .
 Nonetheless , they are experiments .
 Each new     machine
 # D   NSg/J        NSg/V  .
 W?          .
 IPl  V   NPl/V       .
 D    NSg/V/J NSg/V
 > that    is built   is an  experiment .
 Actually constructing the machine poses a
 # N/I/C/D VL NSg/V/J VL D/P NSg        .
-J/R      V            D   NSg     NPl/V D/P
+R        V            D   NSg     NPl/V D/P
 > question to nature ; and we  listen for the answer by      observing the machine in
 # NSg      P  NSg/V  .
 V/C IPl NSg/V  C/P D   NSg    NSg/J/P V         D   NSg     NPrSg/J/P
 > operation and analyzing it        by      all       analytical and measurement means available .